Normal Knee Joint and Arthritis

 What is Knee Replacement Surgery?

 An arthritic or damaged cartilage is replaced with a new, artificial joint called a prosthesis.
-The soft tissues around the knee are carefully balanced to correct the alignment of the joint and optimize the function of knee.
+The soft tissues around the knee are carefully balanced to correct the alignment of the joint and optimize the function of the knee.

 Benefits of Total Knee Replacement